From left to right, the four students remaining in the spelling bee are Evan Fahringer, Caroline Lazarus, Isabel LingYu Peng Murray and Jason Sorin.

 Rashad Amir McGill represents Oak Grove Elementary School in Durham at the Duke University Regional Spelling Bee.

-The spelling bee officials, from left to right, are Sam Miglarese, director of the Duke-Durham Neighborhood Partnership; David Malone, director of Undergraduate Studies for the Duke Program in Education; Phail Wynn Jr., Duke’s vice president of Durham and Regional Affairs; and Channa Pickett, senior program coordinator in the Duke Office of Durham and Regional Affairs.
+The spelling bee officials, from left to right, are Sam Miglarese, director of the Duke-Durham Neighborhood Partnership; David Malone, director of Undergraduate Studies for the Duke Program in Education; Phail Wynn Jr., Duke’s vice president of Durham and Community Affairs; and Channa Pickett, senior program coordinator in the Duke Office of Durham and Community Affairs.

 Evan Marciniak represents Kestrel Heights School in Durham at the spelling bee.